roboogle/gtkmvc3/gtkmvco/docs/tutorial/step2.rst

 Here requisite 1 specifies that the number of counters is *variable*, meaning that it cannot be determined statically.
-For this reason the view will be filled with the required `gtk.RadioButton`s when the view will be instantiated and connected to the model which contains the actual counters.
+For this reason the view will be filled with the required radio buttons when the view will be instantiated and connected to the model which contains the actual counters.